gvwilson/sensibleadventures/nardica/nardica.md

 "He's been tweaked, sir.
 Oxygen uptake, metabolic efficiency, chromatin structure---it'll take a while to sort it all out."

-Governor Stern cocked his head to one side.
+Governor Stern cocked his head to the side.
 "And?"
-Every tenth person in Antarctica had some sort of genetic tweak, most of them inherited from grandparents or great-grandparents who had been born at a time when the tech could still be afforded by people who weren't rich.
+Every tenth person in Antarctica had some sort of tweak, most of them inherited from grandparents or great-grandparents who had been early settlers or suffered from genetic disorders or whose own parents had more money than good sense.

 "And every once in a while I need a reboot,"
 Wales said.